lcamillo/anki-tts/README.md

 # Anki TTS

-A macOS menu bar application providing Text-to-Speech capabilities for Anki flashcards.
+A macOS menu bar application providing Text-to-Speech capabilities for Anki flashcards with ultra-fast response times.

 ## Features

 - 🎧 **Automatic TTS:** Reads Anki card content aloud during reviews.
+- ⚡ **Ultra-Fast Response:** ~50ms response time for near-instantaneous speech when changing cards.
 - ⚙️ **Menu Bar App:** Runs discreetly in the menu bar, not as a window.
 - ⏩ **Speed Control:** Adjust speech rate from 1.0x to 1.8x (0.1 increments, default 1.5x).
 - 🔒 **Single-Instance:** Prevents multiple app instances to avoid overlapping voices.
-- 🐍 **Python Backend:** Core TTS functionality handled by a Python script.
+- 🐍 **Pure Python:** Built entirely in Python using rumps for the menu bar interface and macOS `say` for TTS.
 - ⏰ **Auto-Shutdown:** Automatically stops after 15 minutes of inactivity to save resources.
 - 🚀 **Easy Launch:** Simple shell script for one-command startup.